takumi0706/LearningForMybatis/README.md

-Here's a draft README for the LearningForMybatis repository, aimed at helping people learn MyBatis:

 # LearningForMybatis

 Welcome to the LearningForMybatis repository!
 This project is designed to help developers learn and understand MyBatis, a popular Java persistence framework.